lab1092/blender-manual_ja/manual/render/cycles/nodes/input.rst

    Location of shading point on the screen, ranging from 0.0 to 1.
    0 from the left to right side and bottom to top of the render.
 Reflection
-   Vector in the direction of a sharp reflection; typically used for environment maps.
+   Vector in the direction of a sharp reflection, typically used for environment maps.

 Particle Info